antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

 1. Data ingestion

-    - The blog post [1] shows how the ingestion of Twitter data of Donald Trump messages is done in R.
+    - The blog post [1] shows how to do in R the ingestion of Twitter data of Donald Trump messages.

     - That can be done in Mathematica too using the built-in function `ServiceConnect`, but that is not necessary since [1] provides a link to the ingested data used [1]: